Louis-DR/j2gpp/README.md

 Note that XML expects a single root element.
 To avoid having to specify the root element when using the variables in a template, J2GPP automatically removes the root element level if it is named "`_`".

+XML attributes are converted to children with the attribute being prefixed by '`@`'.
+This prefix can be removed by setting the option `--xml-convert-attributes`.

+By default, XML tag prefixes and namespaces are kept, but they can be stripped by setting the option `--xml-remove-namespaces`.

 ``` xml
 <_>
   <test_none></test_none>